-TRANSITIONAL PERIOD (FIRST CENTURIES CE) The transition from /r/ to /r/ is attested in several Greek and Latin transcriptions and internal Jewish sources.
-This period spans throughout the first centuries CE period when other languages, such as Aramaic and Greek, highly influenced Hebrew.
-It is not sure when Hebrew stopped being a spoken language.
-However, it is thought that in some Palestinian cities, colloquial Hebrew was still employed until the end of the second century CE (Sáenz-Badillos 2011).
-Many Hebrew documents were produced from the third to the tenth century.
+The transition from r to r is attested in several different sources, both among Greek and Latin transcriptions, and in internal Jewish sources.
+This period spans throughout the first centuries CE, a period when Hebrew was highly influenced by other languages, such as Aramaic and Greek.
+It is not sure when Hebrew stopped being a spoken language, but it is thought that in some Palestinian cities colloquial Hebrew was still employed until the end of the 2nd century CE (Sáenz-Badillos 2011).
+Nonetheless, many Hebrew documents were produced from the 3nd to the 10th century.

-The earliest sources that show signs of the degemination of reš are found in the works of Josephus from the first century CE.
-Josephus often shows a single $\rho$ when $\rho\rho$ is expected, although Murtonen (1988) suggests that this could be caused by the many revisions and copies that Josephus' works underwent.
-A safer ground is found in the Hexapla of the theologian and scholar Origen, from the first half of the third century CE.
-This work is the first critical edition of the Hebrew Bible, containing six different versions: the original Hebrew text, its transcription into Greek script, and four Greek translations (Brønno 1943; Yuditsky 2017).
-The transcriptions in the second column of the Hexapla clearly show that res' cannot geminate, such as in the words ηρφου [e:rfu], 'they insulted', ουβαρεχ [u:barex], 'and bless' and αρισωνιμ [ariso:nim], 'the firsts'.
-Moreover, four examples from the Hexapla display the lowering of /e/ and /o/ to [a] before reš (Yuditsky 2017).
+The earliest sources that show signs of the degemination of resh are found in the works of Josephus from the 1st century CE.
+Josephus often shows a single ρ when $\rho\rho$ is expected, although Murtonen (1988) suggests that this could be caused by the many revisions and copies that Josephus' works underwent.
+A safer ground is found in the Hexapla of the theologian and scholar Origen, from the first half of the 3rd century CE.
+This work is the first critical edition of the Hebrew Bible, containing six different versions of the text: the original Hebrew text, its transcription into Greek script, and four Greek translations (Brønno 1943; Yuditsky 2017).
+The transcriptions in the second column of the Hexapla clearly show that resh cannot geminate, such as in the words $\eta\rho\phiov \ e:rfu$, 'they insulted' (אַרָּרָשָׁרָם), $ov\beta\alpha\rho\epsilon\chi \ u:barex$, 'and bless' (Tury is uvorex) and $\alpha\rho\iota\sigma\omega\nu\iota\mu \ ariso:nim$, 'the firsts' herfu).
+Moreover, four examples from the Hexapla display the lowering of e and o to a before resh (Yuditsky 2017).

-Interestingly, Murtonen (1988) states two properties of the Greek transcriptions that strengthen the plausibility of a tap realization of res' during the first centuries CE.
-First, the Greek transcriptions interchange $\delta$ (an alveolar stop) and $\rho$ in a way "far too common to be attributed to scribal errors".
-This alternation is also attested in pre-Classical Latin and is reminiscent of the "flapping" phenomenon in American English.
-Since the alternation between stops and rhotics occurs with taps, the Greek transcriptions strongly suggest that res was already a tap during these times.
-Secondly, Murtonen (1988) notes that word-initial $\rho$ is occasionally provided with a prothetic vowel, "but not in most cases".
-This could be related to another property of /r/: this segment is uttered with a vocalic element in word-boundary positions, i.e., in word-initial and word-final position (Savu 2013).
-The fact that this vocalic element is only rarely transcribed indicates its non-phonemic status.
+Interestingly, Murtonen (1988) states two properties of the Greek transcriptions that strengthen the plausibility of a tap realization of resh during the first centuries CE.
+First, the Greek transcriptions interchange between δ (an alveolar stop) and ρ in a way "far too common to be attributed to scribal errors".
+This alternation is also attested in pre-Classical Latin (see 2.3), and is reminiscent of the "flapping" phenomenon in American English (see 6.1).60 Since the alternation between stops and rhotics occurs with taps, the Greek transcriptions strongly suggest that resh was already a tap during these times.
+Secondly, Murtonen (1988) notes that word initial ρ is occasionally provided with a prothetic vowel, "but not in most cases".
+This could be related to another property of r: this segment is uttered with a vocalic element in word-boundary positions, i.e., in word initial and word final position (Savu 2013).
+The fact that this vocalic element is only rarely transcribed is indicatory of its non-phonemic status.